CLARIN-IS Repository

 Lists

-The corpora all contain audio recordings and transcripts that can be used to develop language technology solutions for speech synthesisers and speech recognisers.
-Samrómur was made through crowd sourcing and thus includes a magnitude of different speakers.
-Talrómur refers to three different datasets that contain short recordings by different speakers.
+Samrómur was made through crowd-sourcing and thus includes a magnitude of different speakers.
 Spjallrómur is a conversational speech corpus that contains 54 conversations by 102 speakers.
 Kennslurómur is a collection of audio recordings with transcripts of lectures recorded during courses at Reykjavík University and the University of Iceland.
 Raddrómur consists of audio samples taken from radio and podcasts (mainly from the Icelandic National Broadcasting Service – RÚV).
-RÚV TV and RÚV TV Unknown Speakers are databases that contain audio and transcripts from television programs made by RÚV.
+RÚV TV, RÚV TV Unknown Speakers and Icelandic broadcast speeches are databases that contain audio and transcripts from television and radio programs made by RÚV.
 All of the above-mentioned corpora are the products of the Icelandic government’s Language Technology Programme for Icelandic 2019-2023.
-Other corpora are older.
+Other corpora for ASR are older.

 • Samrómur Corpus 21.05